-The Corporate Editor of the Year has to be someone employers would like to appoint to their communications team.
-More than one editor from the same company are allowed to enter, provided that they are not responsible for the same publication.
+The Editor of the Year must be someone whom employers would like to head-hunt for their communications team, a bright star in the industry who excels on all fronts.
+More than one editor from the same company is allowed to enter, provided they are not responsible for the same publication.

-The panel of judges with broad experience of the industry will examine the communication role of each entry.
-Factors such as workload, organisational skills, initiative and the managing of a budget will be examined.
+Our panel of judges has extensive experience in the industry and will examine and consider factors such as workload, organisational skills, initiative, and budget management.
 Participants must therefore furnish all possible information, motivations and recommendations.

 Editors entering the competition must submit:

-1. Name of editor, title and designation, name of organisation
+- name of editor, title and designation, and name of organisation;

-2. Name and telephone number of immediate head
+- name and telephone number of immediate manager; and

 - a breakdown, containing the following information with regard to all publications/videos in which the editor is involved: